-34. National pathfinder champions for 2014-15 are currently being recruited.
-They will be offering additional specialist support and advice on key elements of the reforms - such as assessment and planning, personal budgets or joint commissioning - based on the experience and expertise developed during their time as pathfinder areas.
+34. In April 2014, national pathfinder champions for 2014-15 were being recruited.
+They offered additional specialist support and advice on key elements of the reforms - such as assessment and planning, personal budgets or joint commissioning - based on the experience and expertise developed during their time as pathfinder areas.
 Regional champions will be able to draw on national leads that are based within their own regions or elsewhere, to help meet local needs.
+In March 2015, nine regional lead LAs will be announced.